Using Mozilla Firefox Portable Edition on your USB thumb drive

 C:\Documents and Settings\[user]\Application Data\Mozilla\Firefox\Profiles\default.???\

 Just copy the contents of that folder (except the cache directories) to the FirefoxPortable\Data\profile directory.
 Then, and this is important, delete the file FirefoxPortableSettings.ini within the FirefoxPortable\Data\settings directory, if there is one.
-When you start Firefox Portable for the first time, it’s recommended that you turn off disk cache, password saving and history if you’re using a flash-based portable device.

 Installing Plugins (Flash, Shockwave, etc.)